Sheldon Souray: Edmonton Oilers (2007–2011)

-In 2009–10 injuries resurfaced.
-Three games into the season, Souray suffered a concussion after Calgary Flames captain Jarome Iginla checked him into the boards head-first on October 8, 2009.
-The injury, coupled with a hand injury (and subsequent infection) sustained when Souray fought Iginla during a rematch of the teams, limited him to just 37 games, with Souray scoring just four goals and 13 points in the campaign.
+In 2009–10, injuries resurfaced.
+On October 8, 2009, just three games into the season, Souray suffered a concussion after Calgary Flames captain Jarome Iginla checked him into the boards head-first, causing him to miss the next 16 games.
+Then, on January 30, 2010, in a rematch against the Flames, Souray fought Iginla, resulting in a Boxer's fracture in his right hand, requiring surgery taking him out for the remainder of the season finishing 19th four goals and nine assists for 13 points in 37 contests played.
+Shortly after getting the surgery, Souray developed a staph infection involving his bones and blood within the injured hand, which potentially putting him at risk of his hand getting amputated.
+Luckily, an amputation was never performed but the effects required Souray to spend three days in the ICU and was required to carry an IV bag for the next 12 weeks.

 During the 2010 off-season, citing irreconcilable differences with Oiler management due to their handling of his various ailments, Souray requested a trade out of Edmonton.
 The Oilers responded angrily, and a nasty media exchange followed, with the team ultimately placing Souray on waivers in the hope that he would be claimed by another NHL team so that Edmonton would no longer be on the hook for the remainder of his contract.
 However, due to his high salary and previous year's injuries, few NHL teams were willing to take such a large financial risk on a player who might not be 100% healthy, talented as he may be.
 Souray cleared waivers without being claimed, and was told by management not to attend the Oilers' training camp.
 On October 6, 2010, Souray was assigned to the American Hockey League (AHL), being loaned to the Washington Capitals' minor league affiliate, the Hershey Bears.
 Souray accepted his demotion to the minors and posted a solid AHL season, as he battled and slowly recovered from his nagging injuries.
 Leading up to the NHL trade deadline, the Oilers once again placed Souray on waivers in a second attempt to unload his salary.
 However, NHL teams still had the same concerns about Souray's high salary and injury risk, so he cleared waivers a second time and remained under contract to Edmonton as relations between Souray and the Edmonton camp remained testy at best.
 Finally, in the summer of 2011, Edmonton bought-out the fifth and final year of Souray's contract.
 This allowed Souray to become a free agent and again pursue playing at the NHL level with another team.